-Living on Earth's Jeff Young learns the history of one of his favorite tomatoes: Radiator Charlie's Mortgage Lifter.
-The man who developed it had a life as colorful as the plant that bears his name.
+Reporter Jeff Young learns the history of one of his favorite tomatoes: Radiator Charlie's Mortgage Lifter.
+The man who developed the famed tomato had a life as colorful as the plant that bears his name.

-YOUNG: Mccormack runs a seed catalog company from his home in Charlottesvile, Virginia.
+McCormack runs a seed catalog company from his home in Charlottesville, Virginia.
 He specializes in rare lines of heirloom plants and seeds passed down through families and friends.

-MCCORMACK: But, you know, when it’s being passed down in a family for 200 years there must be something good about it.
+MCCORMACK: You know when it’s being passed down in a family for 200 years there must be something good about it.

 YOUNG: Byles learned to pilot small planes and flew airmail routes.
 He loved fixing planes and inventing things.
 He once came up with a new kind of garden tiller, but didn’t think to get a patent.
 He found business success as an auto mechanic in the rugged hills of Logan, West Virginia, where heavy coal and timber trucks constantly blew out radiators grinding up the steep grades.

 MCCORMACK: And I think that’s where he acquired his name Radiator Charlie.

 MCCORMACK: Incidentally the shop was located at the foot of a large mountain where the trucks had to roll back down the mountain to his shop after the radiator blew.

 YOUNG: Location, location, location.
 He sounds like the classic American tinkerer.

 MCCORMACK: Exactly.
 And the beauty of it is that he did this all without formal education.

 [BYLES: "Well I’ve always had a mind of doing things that nobody else couldn’t do.
 I never been to school a day in my life but anything I wanted to do, I done it.”]